 The WNY Women’s Foundation supports programs, legislation and initiatives that empower women and promote economic opportunity and gender equity.

-Read our full 2017 Advocacy Agenda Strategies
+Read our full 2018 Advocacy Priorities

 Child Care Subsidies: Advocacy efforts staved off a massive cut to the already underfunded Child Care Subsidy Program in 2017.
-These efforts highlighted the systemic issue of how funding allocated across the state is now being addressed through legislation to establish a statewide, child care task force with formal collaboration between stakeholders.
+These efforts highlighted the systemic issue of how funding allocated across the state is now being addressed through legislation to establish a statewide, childcare task force with formal collaboration between stakeholders.

 Facilitated Enrollment Child Care Subsidies: This program, available to working families making under 275% of the federal poverty level, was expanded to Erie County in 2016, thus expanding supports available for low-income working parents.